In This Article

 "It goes without saying that protection from melanocyte triggering UV damage is integral to the success of your treatment program."
 SPF, we meet again.
 "Look for a combination of mineral and chemical blocking agents such as titanium dioxide and ethyl salicylate to provide adequate broad-spectrum protection."

 Finally, look for skincare formulas that contain natural skin brighteners.
-Sturnham loves anything with sunflower (rich in B vitamins), niacin and pantothenic acid [commonly labelled at vitamin B5], which naturally brighten and improve skin tone.
+Sturnham loves anything with sunflower (rich in B vitamins), niacin and pantothenic acid [commonly labeled at vitamin B5], which naturally brighten and improve skin tone.

 What About In-Clinic Treatments?

 For more advanced treatments and procedures, it's definitely worthwhile consulting a dermatologist at a clinic you trust so that they can prescribe the right course of treatment for your individual hyperpigmentation.
 But what Sturnham tends to see as the best course of action for many of her patients is the use of lasers.

 "I find a combination of Clearlift Q-switch laser and AFT laser works well to break down pigmentation at the dermoepidermal junction and the older, more superficially lying pigmentation," she reveals.
 "In the case of melasma or PIH, topical treatment options may also include prescription-strength retinoids, azelaic acid, and chemical peels."